Exclusive — School Board Candidate Seeks to Unseat Chairman

 In response to your June 27 email, let me try to be clearer.

 Speaking for the School Board, which unanimously adopted the anti-racism policy and in fact directed that the policy be drafted, our Board is not interested in the revocation of our anti-racism policy, which first was proposed more than three years ago and was the subject of multiple public meetings.
 Period.
+[Emphasis added].

 I could devote several paragraphs to expressing to you why this policy is so fundamental to our responsibilities to provide a safe and nurturing environment for all students and staff and to why it is so vital to meeting our obligations to provide all of our students with equal opportunity to fulfill their highest potential, but I suspect this would be of little interest to you.
+[Emphasis added].

 If in fact you believe there is a need to improve the policy to strengthen its effectiveness, I direct you to the office of our counsel.